ImpactDataSource/team/process/BACKLOG.md

     * *Accepted* Completed functionality/bug fix has been demonstrated to developers and product owners and code is ready to be merged into master branch
     * *Rejected* Functioality demonstration did not behave as planned or completion criteria was not fulfilled in the eyes of the product owner.
 Revise and re-start story.

-      *Chores only have a *Started* and *Finished* state and are immediately moved to the done column when "Finish" button is clicked?
+      *Chores only have a *Started* and *Finished* state and are immediately moved to the done column when "Finish" button is clicked.

 * **Done** These issues have been accepted by the product owner or business stakeholder and no additional work is required.
 All code should meet the agreed-upon Definition of Done criteria and is awaiting final merge into the release branch.